This post was updated on May 25th, 2026 and covers script version 2.3.0.

 HP, WMI, and PowerShell

 HP provides a WMI interface that can be used for querying and modifying BIOS settings on their hardware models.
-This means that we can use PowerShell to directly view and edit BIOS settings without the need for a vendor specific program.
+This means that PowerShell can be used to directly view and edit BIOS settings without the need for a vendor specific program.
 This script deals specifically with HP BIOS passwords, so in this post, I will only be discussing the classes related to password management.
+The examples below use the CIM cmdlets (Get-CimInstance and Invoke-CimMethod) rather than the older Get-WmiObject, so they work in both Windows PowerShell 5.1 and PowerShell 7.

 The first thing that needs to be done is to determine what passwords are currently configured.
 This information can be obtained from the HP_BIOSSetting WMI class under the root/hp/InstrumentedBIOS WMI namespace.